European Union: Two-Sided Markets, Platforms and Network Effects

 The presence of INEs also has implications for companies’ growth trajectories and their willingness to make losses upfront.
 Marketplaces need to attract a critical mass of merchants to be of interest for shoppers, but they must also attract a critical mass of shoppers to attract merchants.
 This is the ‘chicken-and-egg’ problem.
 Loss-leading strategies may be adopted, and some platforms have achieved high valuations before earning significant (or any) profits.

 These strategies can be further rationalised by the presence of economies of scale and scope, and the value of data.
 Platforms can enter a virtuous circle of growth once they exceed a critical mass.
 The cost of writing new code can be shared across a larger user base.
 The customer relationship allows for the roll-out of complementary services.
-The availability of large data harvested from the user base and ability to process it allows larger platforms to be better than the smaller competition.
+The availability of large amounts of data harvested from the user base and ability to process it allows larger platforms to be better than the smaller competition.
 Rational firms, therefore, have strong incentives to sacrifice short-term profits for long-term gains.

 While there are many examples of digital markets in which multiple operators may flourish, the factors noted above can in some circumstances lead to greater concentration than might be observed in other markets.
 Some of the potential competition concerns identified in the context of digital markets are discussed below.